kai-tub/bigearthnet-pipeline/readme.md

 #### devenv up

-If you see errors such as `FATAL: could not map anonymous shared memory`, it means that the selected `XXX` size is too large and should be adjusted to according to the available RAM of the server hosting the database.
+If you see errors such as `FATAL: could not map anonymous shared memory`, it means that the selected `shared_buffers` and `effective_cache_size` size is too large and should be adjusted to according to the available RAM of the server hosting the database.

 If you see errors such as `start http server on :9999 failed error="listen tcp :9999: bind: address already in use"`,